 Can receding gums come back?

 It’s important to manage expectations here.
-In short, current thinking is that receding gums cannot grow back.
+In short, the current consensus is that receding gums cannot grow back.

 Gengigel helps close the pockets that develop between the gum and tooth when gum disease sets in.
 This prevents future infection and may appear to give the impression that gums have regrown.